-- Integrated communities
+- Integrated community planning

-- Buildings, infrastructure and energy
+- Buildings, energy and infrastructure

-The research produced two reports, which are now available:
+The research produced two reports:

 - The Built Environment in BC: Status, Trends and Future Prospects Discussion Paper

-- Towards A Sustainable Built Environment For British Columbia: Synthesis Of Findings
+- Towards A Sustainable Built Environment for British Columbia: Synthesis of Findings

 Public Opinion Poll

-To build on our research, REFBC commissioned a public opinion on sustainability and the built environment.
+To build on our research, REFBC commissioned a public opinion poll on sustainability and the built environment.
 McAllister Opinion Research polled 1,701 of BC residents and asked for their opinions on the communities they live in, their attitudes towards sustainable practices and their preferences for a community’s built form.